On Velvet

 On Velvet is a 1938 British musical comedy film directed by Widgey R. Newman and starring Wally Patch, Joe Hayman and Vi Kaley.
-It is a musical revue and was distributed by the American company Columbia Pictures.
+It was written by John Quin and distributed by the American company Columbia Pictures.
+It was reissued in 1941.

+Plot

+After a betting dispute involving a racehorce named "On Velvet", Sam Cohen and Harry Higgs join forces to run a television station, bringing variety artistes to the screen.